tim-schilling/deps/final/0010-new-governance.rst

 When a vote of the Technical Board is held, they SHALL use the following process:

-1. A proposal put to the Technical Board SHALL be in the form of a yes or no question.
+1. A proposal is proposed to the Steering Council in the form of a yes or no question.
 For example: "Shall the Django project accept and begin implementation of DEP 10?"